MicrosoftDocs/Viva/Teams-insights/teams-app-use-insights.md

 # Use the Insights app

-The Teams insights app comes with a range of features that you can find by selecting one of the following tabs:
+The Teams insights app provides personalized recommendations to build better work habits.
+You can find them in the following tabs:

 * [Stay connected](#stay-connected)
 * [Protect time](#protect-time-tab)

 > [!Note]
 > As you use the Teams insights app, you can provide feedback about the app to Microsoft.
 To learn how, see [How can I send feedback to Microsoft about the Insights app?](#q4-how-can-i-send-feedback-to-microsoft-about-the-insights-app).

 ### Stay connected